saecki/crates.nvim/README.md

 }
 ```

-If you're feeling adventurous and want to use the newest features use:
+If you're feeling adventurous and want to use the newest features.

 [__vim-plug__](https://github.com/junegunn/vim-plug)
 ```